-We are excited to announce that our next project will be at the Nardine Wimmin’s Refuge which will take place on Saturday the 26th and Sunday the 27th of October 2019.
+The project at the Nardine Wimmin’s Refuge was completed on Saturday the 26th of October 2019.

 This project was completed over the weekend of the 1st & 2nd of April 2017 with amazing results.
 A large group of volunteers worked tirelessly over the weekend to provide the centre with a revamped area that is much more functional and attractive and will be well utilised by the user groups.